shreeramdrao/Lex-Yacc-Programming-examples/README.md

 # INCS Lab Programs

-This repository contains the lab programs for the Information and Network Security (INCS) subject.
+This repository contains the lab programs for the Compiler Design and System Software (CDSS) subject.
 The programs include implementations using Lex, Yacc, and C language.
-These are the practical exercises covered during the Flex Lab sessions.
+These are the practical exercises covered during the Compiler Design Lab sessions.

 ## Contents

 - **Lex Programs**: Programs written in Lex for lexical analysis.
 - **Yacc Programs**: Programs that use Yacc for parsing, along with Lex for lexical analysis.
-- **C Programs**: Various C programs related to INCS concepts.
+- **C Programs**: Various C programs related to Compiler Design concepts.

 ## Directory Structure